yomidevs/yomitan/README.md

 ## Anki Integration

-Yezichak features automatic flashcard creation for [Anki](https://apps.ankiweb.net/), a free application designed to help you retain knowledge.
+Yomitan features automatic flashcard creation for [Anki](https://apps.ankiweb.net/), a free application designed to help you retain knowledge.
 This feature requires the prior installation of an Anki plugin called [AnkiConnect](https://foosoft.net/projects/anki-connect).
 Check the respective project page for more information about how to set up this software.